Optimal Provision of Regulation Service Reserves Under Dynamic Energy Service Preferences: Problem Formulation

-We consider an advanced energy management building with $N$ cooling appliances.
-The smart building operator (SBO) has contracted to regulate in real-time its electricity consumption within an upper and a lower limit $\{ \bar{n}-R, \bar{n}+R \}$ agreed upon in the hour-ahead market.
-Moreover, the SBO has assumed the responsibility to modulate its energy consumption to track $\bar{n}+y(t)R$ with $y(t)\in[-1,+1]$ specified by the ISO in almost real time (usually every 2 seconds).
-To this end the SBO broadcasts a real-time price signal $\pi(t)$ to all cooling appliances in order to modulate the number of active appliances and hence the resulting power consumption.
-Appliances respond according to their current preferences for cooling service which depend on their corresponding cooling zone temperature.
-Deficient ISO RSR signal tracking penalties and occupant utility realizations constitute period costs.
+The RSR signal tracking error, $e(t)=i(t)-\bar{n}-y(t)R$, and occupant utility realizations constitute period costs.
 The objective is to find a state feedback optimal policy that minimizes the associated infinite horizon discounted cost.
-Individual cooling zone preferences are modelled by a dynamically evolving probability distribution of idle-appliance-zone temperatures.
-Assuming a known relationship connecting cooling zone preferences to temperatures, the probability distribution of preferences (or utilities) for cooling appliance activation is then derived.
-We next introduce notation, describe system dynamics, and formulate the period cost function of the relevant stochastic dynamic problem.
+Individual cooling zone preferences are modeled by a dynamically evolving probability distribution of idle appliance zone temperatures $p_{t}(T)$.
+Assuming a known relationship connecting cooling zone preferences to temperatures, we derive the probability distribution of preferences $p_{t}(T)$ (or derived utility levels) for cooling appliance activation as well as the sufficient statistics $\hat{T}(t)$ that characterizes $p_{t}(T)$.
+We next describe system dynamics, and formulate the period cost function of the relevant stochastic dynamic problem. }